cjoakim/azure-cosmosdb-changefeed/README.md

 We similarly query the **changes** container and confirm that the Documents for Davidson are incorrect in some way after 1592926509.

-So let's restore the Davison documents from last change prior to epoch timestamp
+So let's restore the Davison documents from the **last change prior to epoch timestamp**
 1592926509:

 ```